annainfo/ldbc.github.io/content/english/becoming-a-member.md

 * Commercial company​: 2,200 GBP
 * Sponsor company/institution: 8,800 GBP

+Note that there is a 2,000 GBP auditing fee per audit for the LDBC for non-sponsor company members.
+Sponsor companies are exempt from this.

 ### Forms

 For the latest information on becoming an LDBC member, see the [LDBC Membership – Joining and Renewing 2022](/docs/LDBC.Membership.-.Joining.and.Renewing.2022.pdf) document.